playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/advanced-rendering/multiple-render-targets.md

 });
 app.root.addChild(camera);

-// if MRT is supported, set the camera to use custom shader pass called MyMRT if (app.graphicsDevice.supportsMrt) {
+// if MRT is supported, set the camera to use a custom shader pass called MyMRT if (app.graphicsDevice.supportsMrt) {
     camera.camera.setShaderPass('MyMRT');
 }